 >>Want us to help you get accepted?
 Schedule a free initial consultation here <<

 One can assume that getting into medical school is not simply about academic achievement.
-That is not to say that grades are not important at all.
+That doesn’t mean grades are not important at all.
 While the approach to medical school admissions is holistic and based on many different skills and factors, there are still GPA cut-offs for many institutions you must meet or exceed to be considered.
 Grade averages tend to inform the first round of cuts of an applicant pool.

-Although schools may have a minimum cut-off GPA, the average GPA of those accepted tends to be much higher.
-Therefore, a perfectly acceptable GPA by the school’s own standards could possibly never be considered due to the competitiveness of the field.
-This may be discouraging for prospective medical students who may have a GPA that is toeing the line of the minimum requirement.
-These students feel like no matter how much work they put in they may not ever get into the program of their dreams.
+Although schools may have a minimum cut-off GPA, the average GPA of accepted students tends to be much higher.
+Therefore, a perfectly acceptable GPA by the school’s own standards might never be considered due to the competitiveness of the field.
+For that reason, prospective medical students who have a lower GPA may be discouraged.

 Want to know the secret of getting into medical school with low GPA?
 Watch this video:

-All of this begs the question: why are medical school GPA requirements so high?
-There are many reasons, but the short answer is that schools are trying to find the best of the best and those who are most serious about studying medicine or becoming a doctor.
-They are not only choosing students for their school, but they are also tasked with training the next generation of doctors.
-The reputation of their institution may also suffer if they are too lenient with admissions.
-As a result, the standards become higher and more difficult to achieve.
+So, why are medical school GPA requirements so high?
+There are many reasons, but the short answer is that schools are trying to find the best of the best.
+They are tasked with training the next generation of doctors, and the reputation of their institution may suffer if they are too lenient with admissions.
+As a result, standards are very high.

-It must also be stated that no medical school is easy to get into and getting accepted to any institution takes work and dedication.
-What is considered a low score for medical schools is often extremely high for other faculties.
-The entire med school admissions landscape is competitive, no matter the institution, but having a strategy or applying to schools that best suit your qualifications will raise your chances of admission.
-Focus on the schools that place high value on other aspects besides academic performance.
+Further, no medical school is easy to get into, and getting accepted to any institution takes work and dedication.
+GPAs considered too low for medical schools are often high for other faculties.
+The entire med school admissions landscape is competitive no matter the institution, but having a strategy or applying to schools that best suit your qualifications will raise your chances of admission.
+Focus on the schools that place high value on other aspects besides academic performance, including some medical schools that do not require the MCAT.
 Researching early is key to choosing which schools to apply to and gives you more of a chance if you are worried about your GPA.

 List of Allopathic Medical Schools That Accept Low GPA in the United States